 He bares to all the garden ground

 And sheds a warm and glittering look

 Round the bright air with footing true,

 To please the child, to paint the rose

 The gardener of the World, he goes.

 I love how the poem talks about the sun bringing everything to life.
 There are many lines that ring true, yet I love the last two, that talk about the way the sun pleases the child and paints the rose, the way the sun as a gardener nurtures and makes everything grow.
-I’ve included some of my personal pictures that I took last Summer as a reminder that summer is not too far away.
+I’ve included some of my personal pictures that I took last Summer as a reminder that the beautiful season is not too far away.